Are Payday Loans Good For Your Credit Rating?

 Generally as long as you pay off your payday loan on the agreed upon date you will not experience any major impact on your credit rating - good or bad.

-If you're already in a bad state, the positives will outweigh any negatives.
+If you're already in a bad state, the positives may outweigh any negatives.
 If however you have a medium to great credit rating it could put off some high profile lenders like mortgage providers.